Project-Ironhack-2-Event-Project/Event-App/Final-project2.md

     Event details

-    Form for Login
+    Form for Login✅

-    form for Register
+    form for Register✅

     Recommandation